A Practical Gift for the Relatives Who Have Everything

 Step 5: Create and Personalize a CD Holder

 The are economical and easy to use.
 Available from Amazon, I have bought them in 25 packs and decorated them with thin fabrics and ribbon, rice papers, rubber stamp designs, and customized photographic labels.
 It's fun to get creative in making a one of a kind presentation!
 RePlay recycled CD folders

 The gift of a custom CD which features audio/visual memorabilia will be treasured by both young and old.
 It is a great way to remember and celebrate the lives of lost loved ones and to introduce genealogy and traditions to new family members.
 Packaging can be as simple or as sophisticated as desired from ready-made mailers to beautifully hand-crafted photo-frame sleeves of artisan papers and trims.

 Boxes of pictures and bulky photo albums are impractical for sharing with a group and can't easily be sent to family and friends who live far away.
-Personalized CDs can be viewed on both computer and TV, so they are a good choice for a person with limited access such as an elderly family member in a convalescent home, a soldier overseas, or someone stationed to work in a remote place.
+Personalized CDs can be viewed on computer and sometimes TV, so they are a good choice for a person without their own devices, limited access such as an elderly family member in a convalescent home, a soldier overseas, or someone stationed to work in a remote place.
 They are economical, fun to make, and sure to bring both laughter and sentimental tears.
 They will be watched over and over again and cherished through the years.

 © 2012 Catherine Tally